junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Breathing the damp air makes his head feel clearer.
 Dean takes a long breath and exhales slowly.

 And then, in the middle of the fresh air, he smells cigarette.
-On second sniff, he realizes it must be something more than nicotine.
+On second sniff, he realizes it must be something more than nicotine, something nastier.
 Wind comes opposite the direction he comes from, blowing a mixed burning smell of leaves and chemicals right on to his face.
 The smell is disgusting and repulsing.

 Dean holds his breath and turns to head back.
+He's reasonably sure it might even be poisonous.

 The plant starts shaking violently.
 The lower leaves wrap around his fingers, tapping and slapping him.

 "Ouch, stop!
 Stop it, Cas!"
-Dean tries to use one hand to free from the haunted plant's attack, but Cas is insistent.
-For a moment, Dean is worried if the plant would shake so violently that it would pull itself out of the soil and run away with two feet.
+Dean tries to use one hand to bat them away, freeing himself from the haunted plant's attack, but Cas is insistent.
+For a moment, Dean is worried if the plant might shake so violently that it would pull itself out of the soil and run away with two feet.
 "What is it, Cas?
-Come on, I can't understand if you don't say it."
+Come on, I can't understand when you don't speak."

-The top leaves change into a patterned left to right, then right to left, shaking.
+The top leaves change into a patterned shaking, left to right, then right to left.
 Looking quite clear a shaking-head motion, conveying a "No." Dean rolls his eyes.
 "Oh, great, now I'm doing sign language with a plant.
-That's a no, okay, I get it, and then what?"
+That's a no, okay, I get it.
+What else?"

 The top leaves still, and the lower leaves that get to touch Dean's fingers start wiping him in one direction.
 From the direction they're coming from to where the wind is coming, wipe once, lift, go back to where they start, then wipe again.
 A one-directional urge.

 "I should go there, is that it?"

-*One tap.*
+*One tap -- yes.*

 "Hum," Dean glances in that direction, where a long bridge stands over the river, crossing from one side to the other, and glances at the plant again.
 "You better have a good reason."